gurjotsaini/my-mvc-extended/README.md

 ### _Features:_
 1. Flexible routing
     > Easily set and manage routes of your pages
 2. Better database connectivity
-    > i) Easy to display and create data
-      ii) Easy to update and delete data
+    > Connect with database more easily & securely
 3. Secure
     > We are continuously working towards making this mvc secure
 4. Pretty URLs